LL-37 (5mg)

 LL-37 Peptide and Inflammatory Response

 The main aim of this study(7) was to determine the inflammatory potential of this peptide.
-Tissue culture was used, half of which was used without alteration and to the other half, with added U1 RNA.
-U1 RNA is a non-coding RNA found in abundance in the body and is apparently released upon tissue injury.
+Tissue culture was used, half without alteration and the other half with added U1 RNA.
+U1 RNA is a non-coding RNA released upon tissue injury.
 LL-37 peptide was then added to both cultures.
-Upon genetic analysis, it was suggested by the researchers that the culture that was given both U1 RNA and LL-37 peptide exhibited a reportedly significant response towards epidermal (skin) inflammation and defense response.
+Upon genetic analysis, it was suggested by the researchers that the culture that was given both U1 RNA and LL-37 peptide stimulated a reportedly significant response towards epidermal inflammation and defense response.
+The study proposes that the peptide might potentially enhance the immune system's response to damaged cells by influencing how self-nucleic acids (DNA and RNA) are recognized.
+This recognition is apparently facilitated when the peptide interacts with specific cellular receptors, including scavenger receptors (SRs), which may lead to clathrin-dependent endocytosis.
+This process appears critical for the subsequent activation of inflammatory pathways within the cells.
+Moreover, the study indicates that LL-37 might enable the binding of dsRNA (double-stranded RNA) to these scavenger receptors, which in turn might lead to a series of signaling events culminating in cytokine expression.
+Notably, the interaction between LL37 and scavenger receptors such as SR-A6 and SR-B1 may be essential for this process, as blocking these receptors with a competitive inhibitor like fucoidan or silencing their expression significantly reduced cytokine production.

-LL-37 Peptide and Psoriasis
+LL-37 Peptide and Autoimmunity Models

 LL-37 Peptide and Arthritis

 The main objective of this study(1)(8) was to evaluate the potential of LL-37 in arthritic joints.
-A group of rats were used in this study(8) with one control group and one group experimentally induced with rheumatoid arthritis.
-Upon inducing the condition, researchers reported there was an apparent increased regulation of rCRAMP, which is the rat analog of LL-37 peptide, in inflammatory cells.
+A group of rats were used in this study,(8) with one control group and one group experimentally induced with rheumatoid arthritis.
+Upon inducing the condition, researchers reported an apparent increased regulation of rCRAMP, the rat analog of LL-37 peptide, in inflammatory cells.
 Researchers suggested that LL-37 peptide might further induce apoptosis of osteoblasts, thereby leading to decreased bone formation in the joints.
-This study suggested that increased LL-37 levels are characteristic to joint ache and arthritis and may potentially be used for diagnostic purposes.
+This study suggested that increased LL-37 levels are characteristic of joint aches and arthritis and may potentially be used for diagnostic purposes.

 LL-37 Peptide and Tissue Repair